Gain Control Of Your Life By Changing Your Internal Dialogue

 When that happens, ask yourself if the statement is true and give examples of why it's not.
 You'll start breaking the endless loop that causes you to act in a certain pre-programmed way.

 Practising gratitude is a useful tool for many things, but it's especially effective at changing your inner dialogue.
-Once you start recognising the good things in your life, your mind starts to seek them out.
+Once you start recognizing the good things in your life, your mind starts to seek them out.

 You'll then focus more heavily on the good things, rather than the negative aspects.